ur-cristiano-fc/ur-cristiano-fc.github.io/pages/disclaimer.md

 ## External Links

-We may include links to external websites.
-While we strive to link to reputable sources, we are not responsible for their content or practices.
+UR Cristiano FC may include links to external websites.
+While UR Cristiano FC strives to link to reputable sources, UR Cristiano FC is not responsible for their content or practices.

 If you have any questions about this disclaimer, please contact us at **[Contact Us](/contact/)**